c4spar/deno-cliffy/packages/command/README.md

 ### Global options

-To share options with child commands with the `global` option.
+To share options with child commands you can use the `global` option.

 ```typescript
 #!/usr/bin/env -S deno run